Our Blog

 Ever wondered what it is that keeps a building standing and helps it withstand structural and external loads?

-The answer, is building structures.
+The answer is building structures.

-Building structures are the backbone of any construction, providing stability, support, and safety to the edifice.
+Building structures are the backbone of any construction, providing stability, support and safety to the edifice.
 They are made up of various elements that work together to withstand loads and forces, ensuring the integrity of the building.

-There are different types of building structures, designed to cater to specific needs, architectural styles, and construction requirements.
-The choice of building structure is important in determining the building’s strength, durability, and overall performance.
+There are different types of building structures, designed to cater to specific needs, architectural styles and construction requirements.
+The choice of building structure is important in determining the building’s strength, durability and overall performance.
 Let’s explore some common types of building structures.

 Development of Eco-Friendly Building Products

+The key to sustainable construction lies in the materials used.
+Traditional construction, which uses cement and brick walls, weighs heavily on the environment.
+It is resource-intensive and has a high carbon footprint, due to the process used in manufacturing bricks.
 To address this, Everest has invested significant research and development in creating a range of eco-friendly construction materials that minimise environmental impact without compromising on quality or performance.
 For example, Everest cement boards have up to 35% fly ash content, making them a green product.
 60% of the material used in these boards can be salvaged and recycled.
 They are also Green Pro certified and a member of IGBC (Indian Green Building Council).

-Types of Building Structure
+Different Types of Building Structure

 1. Load Bearing Wall Structure